Skip to main content

 Visitors could decide whether the restaurant suited their occasion and book from the first page.

-What the project had to handle
+What the work had to solve

 Booking priority